hasura/graphql-engine/docs/graphql/manual/deployment/allow-list.rst

      query ($id: Int!){
         user_by_pk(id: $id){
+          __typename
           id
-            __typename
           name
           company
         }
      }

-  * You can upload this `sample file <https://gist.github.com/dsandip/8b1b4aa87708289d4c9f8fd9621eb025>`_ to add a combination of GraphQL queries and mutations to the allow-list.
+  * You can upload files, like this `sample file <https://gist.github.com/dsandip/8b1b4aa87708289d4c9f8fd9621eb025>`_, to add multiple queries to the allow-list.

+* **Using metadata APIs:** Queries can be stored in collections and a collection(s) can added to or removed from the allow-list.
+See :doc:`Collections & Allow-list APIs<../api-reference/schema-metadata-api/query-collections>` for API reference.

 .. note::

   * ``__typename`` introspection fields will be ignored when adding queries and comparing them to the allow-list.

   * The order of fields in a query will be **strictly** compared.
 E.g. assuming the query in first example above is part of the allow-list, the following query will be **rejected**:

     .. code-block:: graphql

      query ($id: Int!){
         user_by_pk(id: $id){
+          __typename
           name
           id
-            __typename
           company
         }
      }

   * Allow-list is stored in the metadata.
 To version control the state of the list, you are required to export the metadata.
 See :doc:`Managing Hasura metadata <../migrations/manage-metadata>` for more details.

-* **Using metadata APIs:** Queries can be stored in collections and a collection(s) can added to or removed from the allow-list.
-See :doc:`Collections & Allow-list APIs<../api-reference/schema-metadata-api/query-collections>` for API reference.

 Enable allow-list
 -----------------

 The allow-list validation can be enabled by setting the ``HASURA_GRAPHQL_ENABLE_ALLOWLIST`` environment variable to ``true`` or running GraphQL engine with the ``--enable-allowlist`` flag (*default value is* ``false``).
 See  :ref:`reference docs <command-flags>`.

 .. note::

   * Any introspection queries that your client apps require will have to be explicitly added to the allow-list to allow running them.

   * The allow-list validation will not be enforced for the ``admin`` role.